 YY is the value used for STmin in ms if byte XX, bit 1 = 1

 ID1 ID2 [ID3 ID4]opt [XD]opt is the flow control CAN message ID.
+This tells the Saint the CAN ID of the expected flow control message.
 This ID definition must be in one of the following formats: